-• affecting any reserves, national parks and managed reserves constituting protected areas according to the procedure established by the Protected Areas Act;
+affecting any reserves, national parks and managed reserves constituting protected areas according to the procedure established by the Protected Areas Act:

-- affecting an area covered by two or more Regional Inspectorates on Environment and Water (RIEWs); - oen respect of any development proposals for construction, activities or technologies in the territory Republic of Bulgaria, which are likely to have a significant impact on the environment in the territory of another State or States; - which have been designated works of national importance by an act of the Council of Ministers; - for drilling for exploration and production of unconventional hydrocarbons, including shale gas; - in the cases where the Director of RIEW or the Director of the National Park Directorate is the Contracting Authority; - falling within the Black Sea or Danube waters; - which fall under Annex 1 and are subject to a common EIA procedure and at least one of the procedures: issuance of permit for approval of the safety report with regard the construction and operation of a new and the operation of an existing enterprise and/or facility with high risk potential for major accidents with dangerous substances or parts thereof and for planned changes/expansions in existing enterprises and / or facilities with high risk potential; the issuance of an integrated pollution prevention and control permit-IPPC permit-
+- affecting an area covered by two or more Regional Inspectorates on Environment and Water (RIEWs); - on respect of any development proposals for construction, activities or technologies in the territory Republic of Bulgaria, which are likely to have a significant impact on the environment in the territory of another State or States; - which have been designated works of national importance by an act of the Council of Ministers; - for drilling for exploration and production of unconventional hydrocarbons, including shale gas; - in the cases where the Director of RIEW or the Director of the National Park Directorate is the Contracting Authority; - falling within the Black Sea or Danube waters;

-The Director of RIEW is the competent authority in all other cases.
+which fall under Annex 1 and are subject to a common EIA procedure and at least one of the procedures: issuance of permit for approval of the safety report with regard the construction and operation of a new and the operation of an existing enterprise and/or facility with high risk potential for major accidents with dangerous substances or parts thereof and for planned changes/expansions in existing enterprises and / or facilities with high risk potential; the issuance of an integrated pollution prevention and control permit - IPPC permitThe Director of RIEW is the competent authority in all other cases.

-Pursuant to the requirements of article 122a, paragraph 5 of EPA and article 7, paragraph 42 of the Regulation Ordinance on the terms and cConditions and Terms for issuing integrated permits (integrated pollution prevention and control permit - IPPC permit), EEA and the municipality in which is situated the installation for which an application for an IPPC permit is submitted, announce and provide for one month equal access of stakeholders to the application.
+Pursuant to the requirements of article 122a, paragraph 5 of EPA and article 7, paragraph 4 of the Ordinance on the terms and conditions for issuing integrated permits (integrated pollution prevention and control permit - IPPC permit), EEA and the municipality in which is situated the installation for which an application for an IPPC permit is submitted, announce and provide for one monthone-month equal access of stakeholders to the application.
 The EEA and the municipality / municipalities provide access to the application through their websites.
-In accordance with article 7, paragraph 43 of the Ordinance on the terms and conditions for issuing integrated permits, Regulation the announcement for the procedure of IPPC permit issuance and the conditions for access to the application for IPPC permit are published on the websites of the EEA and of the municipality (municipalities) at the location of the installation in a national daily newspaper, one local newspaper and on the website of the EEA.
-The announcement shall contain the following information: 1.the fact that the decision is subject to consultation with other EU Member States, where applicable; 2. the operator of the installation; 3.the type of the possible decision - for construction and/or operation of the installation-or for amendment of a permit; 4. activities carried out/or will be carried out in the installation; 5. competent authority for decision making 6. authorities which obtain information and the time and place where it could be received; Formatted: Bulgarian
+In accordance with article 7, paragraph 4 of the Ordinance on the terms and conditions for issuing integrated permits, the announcement for the procedure and the conditions for access to the application for IPPC permit are published on the websites of the EEA and of the municipality (municipalities) at the location of the installation.
+The announcement shall contain the following information: 1.the fact that the decision is subject to consultation with other EU Member States, where applicable; 2. the operator of the installation; 3.the type of the possible decision - for construction and/or operation of the installation; 4. activities carried out/will be carried out in the installation; 5. competent authority for decision making 6. authorities which obtain information and the time and place where it could be received; 7 authorities to which may be submitted comments, clarifications and objections by interested parties and the deadline and place for submission; 8. indication of the time and place, or means by which the information will be provided.